hanshoi/python_web_course/material/python/loops.md

 That is that it reads the same forwards as backwards like “racecar”

 ### Currency Changer
 Choose 2 currencies.
-Make currency calculator that will change from one currency to other when that currency is given (You may hard code currecy values).
+Make currency calculator that will change from one currency to other when that currency is given (You may hard code currency values).

 ```bash
 $: python change_currency.py 100€